vblanco20-1/vulkan-guide/docs/chapter-3/triangle_mesh_code.md

 There is not much here, other than connecting the vertex input info to the pipeline builder.
 With that and adding the `tri_mesh.vert` vertex shader, thats all we need.
 We also make sure that each shader module is correctly deleted at the end of the function.

 Now we are holding a `_meshPipeline` that knows how to render a colored mesh.
-Lets replace the inner loop of `draw()` function to use the new pipeline and draw the mesh.
+Let's replace the inner loop of `draw()` function to use the new pipeline and draw the mesh.

 ```cpp
 VulkanEngine::draw()